-Device users do not need to interact with installers or even have administrator privileges on the devices, because Miradore can perform all actions silently in background.
+Device users do not need to interact with installers or even have administrator privileges on the devices, because Miradore can perform all actions silently in the background.

 You will need the installation media (setup.exe, setup.msi or similar) for each software that you want to deploy remotely to your Windows computers with Miradore.

-- Enterprise plan of Miradore
+- Premium Plan of Miradore

 - This feature is supported for Windows 7, 8, and 10 devices that are enrolled in Miradore

-How to deploy apps or scripts to Windows devices
+How to deploy apps or scripts to Windows devices?

 Just select the devices where you want to deploy the software and choose Deploy > Application from the page toolbar.
 This will start up an application deployment wizard which shows you all applicable deployment options.